GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q2/index.md

 :::{figure} ./VICCB-Footprints.png

-The Figure shows the locations of each spectrum for ASD (black circles) and SR3500 (blue circles).
+The figure shows the locations of each spectrum for ASD (black circles) and SR3500 (blue circles).
 Note that the size of the circles represents the footprint, or the area of ground that each spectrum is gathered from.
 Because the ASD spectra are gathered from such a small area (approximately 15cm in diameter), they appear as black dots, compared to the much larger SR3500 circles (approximately 12m in diameter).
 This Figure shows that the orientation of the two sites are not aligned, which means that a direct comparison between the two must be treated with caution.

-Nevertheless, a band-by-band comparison of ASD and SR3500 spectra is shown below:
+A band-by-band comparison of ASD and SR3500 spectra is shown below:

 :::{figure} ./VICCB-ASD-SR3500.png